-Trump to replace Homeland Security chief Kristi Noem with Markwayne Mullin
+Trump fires Homeland Security head Kristi Noem, names Mullin as replacement

 - list 3 of 3US tax agency broke privacy law ‘approximately 42,695 times’, judge says

 The staffing change, he added, will take effect starting March 31.
-It marks the first major cabinet-level shakeup of Trump’s second term so far.
+It marks the first major cabinet-level shake-up of Trump’s second term so far.

 Trump praised Noem upon her departure from the cabinet-level post, writing that she “has served us well, and has had numerous and spectacular results (especially on the Border!)”